mdflaher/InetSoftWork/Should I Aggregate Data in the Data  Worksheet or in the Dashboard?.md

 What about using multiple queries?
 Comparative analysis from different sources of granularity, making sure the binding and math at dashboard level is as simple and straightforward as possible

+if you can, best to not sell yourself short on design flexibility.
 Leave it to dashboard levelif you don’t have different  queries at different levels of granularity, don’t need to reduce data volume, you can give the users show details capability and the most flexibility with different types of summarizations and different combinations of dimensions